xmuyulab/COVID-19_FDA_App-a-thon/README.md

 ### How to install the tool?

 ### How to prepare the data input?
+To produce the TCR distance data, follow the following steps

+* Obtain TCR data.
+For this demo, we downloaded the TCR data from https://doi.org/10.21417/ADPT2020COVID,
-Download TCR data from https://doi.org/10.21417/ADPT2020COVID, and select TCR chains as instruction at https://github.com/wangshun1121/pubtcrs.
-Selected TCRs and samples where TCRs were from are recorded in `SelectedTCRs.xls`.
-Selected samples and their phenotypes (age, gender and disease) were listed in [Phenotypes.txt](Phenotypes.txt)
+* Select TCR chains as instruction at https://github.com/wangshun1121/pubtcrs.
+* Put the selected TCRs with their corresponding samples recorded in `SelectedTCRs.xls`, and the selected samples with their phenotypes (age, gender and disease) in [Phenotypes.txt](Phenotypes.txt)

-Then using following commands, get information we need:
+* Finally, using the following commands to produce the TCR distance data.

 ```
 cut -f 4 SelectedTCRs.xls|grep -v "V_CDR3"|sort|uniq >SelectedTCRs.csv # Ready for TCR similarity distance calculation